Skip to content

 Who uses Kubernetes?

-Production Kubernetes deployments include Google, Spotify, Airbnb, Shopify, The New York Times, Pinterest, CERN, Capital One, Goldman Sachs, and most of the Fortune 500.
-It is the default runtime for cloud-native SaaS companies and a mandated platform in many regulated enterprise environments.
+• Most of the Fortune 500 — Kubernetes is the default runtime for cloud-native SaaS and a mandated platform in many regulated enterprise environments

 Kubernetes users fall into platform engineers who run the cluster, SREs who own reliability and incident response, application developers who ship Helm charts or Kustomize bases, and security engineers who handle policy and admission control.
 Every one of these roles buys monitoring, logging, secrets, CI/CD, image scanning, and cost-management tools—one of the densest buying centers in dev-tools.